Peloton is cutting jobs, closing stores and hiking prices – KION546

 It’s part of a major cost-cutting strategy as the beleaguered fitness company continues to make changes under its new CEO Barry McCarthy.

-In a memo from McCarthy to employees, he announced Peloton is laying off nearly 800 employees in an effort to “become more efficient, cost effective, and agile,” Bloomberg reported Friday.
+Peloton is laying off nearly 800 employees, McCarthy said in a staff memo that was first reported by Bloomberg.
+It’s part of an effort to “become more efficient, cost effective, and agile,” Peloton said in a statement to CNN Business.

 The company will also hike prices by $500 for its Bike+ — bringing it back to $2,495, where it was before a price cut in April.
 And Peloton’s Tread treadmill is increasing by $800, making its new price $3,495.